moxiaozhuo187/southeast-asia-ai-labour-shock/report/final_report.md

 Looking at the three DRI components, Indonesia's weakness is most visible in fixed broadband and internet penetration, both of which are below the SEA median.
 Mobile connectivity is relatively stronger but still not enough to compensate.
 This matters because the DRI gap is the specific reason the risk gap stays positive — if Indonesia's DRI were at Malaysia's level, the risk gap would already be negative.

-The practical priority is fixed broadband and internet access, not workforce reskilling.
+The practical priority is fixed broadband and internet access before relying on large-scale workforce reskilling.
 Reskilling depends on connectivity.
 If workers and businesses do not have reliable digital access, adaptation programmes cannot scale.
 For Indonesia, infrastructure comes before training.

 ### 6.2 Philippines — The Borderline Case